 Fifty new beds arrived at Santa Rosa’s homeless shelter Friday, marking the start of the city’s latest experiment in addressing its homeless crisis.

 Half a dozen volunteers and employees of Catholic Charities helped unload a large delivery truck and assemble several new bunk beds in the gymnasium of Sam Jones Hall.

 “It’s exciting,” said Brendan Ward, the assistant director of shelter and housing for Catholic Charities, during a break from hauling heavy boxes into the Finley Avenue shelter.
-“We’re here to house people and to provide opportunities for people to get housed.”
+“We’

 At the same time, however, Ward acknowledged some “angst” over how the shelter will operate with a 36 percent increase in beds in the same building footprint.
 The city has let people sleep on cots and mats on the gymnasium floor during winter months for years, but this is different.